Stephen T. Ayers, FAIA, LEED AP

 Returning to the United States in 1997, Mr. Ayers joined the Architect of the Capitol as an Assistant Superintendent for the Senate Office Buildings.
 He served in several capacities over the next decade, including Deputy Superintendent for the Senate Office Buildings, Superintendent of the Library Buildings and Grounds, Acting Deputy Architect/Chief Operating Officer and Deputy Architect/Chief Operating Officer.
 He filled the role of Acting Architect from February 2007 until his appointment as Architect of the Capitol in May 2010.

-Mr. Ayers is a member and Fellow of the American Institute of Architects (FAIA), a member of the National Trust for Historic Preservation and the George Washington Chapter of Lambda Alpha International.
-He is also a Certified Construction Manager (CCM) and an Accredited Professional in Leadership in Energy and Environmental Design (LEED AP).
+Mr. Ayers is a member and Fellow of the American Institute of Architects (FAIA), and an Accredited Professional in Leadership in Energy and Environmental Design (LEED AP).

 Mr. Ayers was the recipient of the Construction Industry Institute's 2011 Carroll H. Dunn Award for Excellence.
 The National Academy of Construction elected Mr. Ayers as a member of its 2013 class for transforming project delivery processes at the U.S. Capitol and caring for the nation's historic treasures through inspired leadership, extraordinary vision and personal commitment.
 Mr. Ayers was selected as the 2018 recipient of the Thomas Jefferson Award for Public Architecture by the American Institute of Architects.